Cookies on this website

 Senior Researcher

-His research interests include the use of technologies to support older people and vulnerable groups, including people living with dementia, loneliness, restricted mobility and chronic illness.
-In particular, his research seeks to support the co-production of personalised care solution that can address the complex and diverse needs of service users.
+My previous research has also focused on the use of technologies to support older people and vulnerable groups, including people living with dementia, loneliness, restricted mobility and chronic illness.